Skip to main content

 1. Select the "Direct Connect gateways" option from the menu on the left sidebar.

-2. On the right side, click on the "Create Direct Connect gateway" button to initiate the creation process for a new Direct Connect gateway.
+2. On the right side, click "Create Direct Connect gateway" to initiate the creation process for a new Direct Connect gateway.

 3. Assign a name to the gateway.